alsalafiyyah/alsalafiyyah.github.io/_posts/salih-ibn-fawzan/videos/2026/2026-07-31-does-failing-to-object-to-evil-negate-faith-entirely.md

 category: [videos, amar-maruf]
 tags: [salih-ibn-fawzan]
 active: videos
-summary: " If he does not object to the evil—if he says, There is nothing wrong with it, such as saying fornication is fine, theft is fine, and does not view it as an evil—then he is a disbeliever who denies Allah and His Messenger."
+summary: "If he does not object to the evil—if he says, There is nothing wrong with it, such as saying fornication is fine, theft is fine, and does not view it as an evil—then he is a disbeliever who denies Allah and His Messenger."
 videoURL: "https://youtu.be/3SXImSaiBro"
 videoID: "3SXImSaiBro"
 muftis: